RoberG/MUVA-Robotica/_posts/2020-05-27-Practice 2 - 3D Reconstruction.md

 There are several ways to calculate the epipolar line.
 In this practice, there are two calibrated cameras, with the extrinsincs and intrinsics parameters, so, using the formula -R \* t, the optical enter (C1) of the left camera can be get.
 The trick will be project C1 and the interest point that is being analyzed (using the projection matrix, P1 = K \* [RT]) in the image2, and with two points you can get a straight line.
-Since there are a canonical system, these epipolar lines will always be parallel lines.
+Since this is a canonical system, these epipolar lines will always be parallel.

 #### Patching